 - operating community-based programs as alternatives to incarceration.

 BJS collects information on jail inmates and jail facilities from administrative records maintained by local jails and through periodic personal interviews with inmates held in local jails.
 Reports and statistical tables are published regularly on a number of jail-related topics, including the number of persons held in jails, inmate and facility characteristics, and deaths that occur in jails.
-Jail statistics are also available on medical problems experienced by jail inmates, substance abuse and treatment, physical and sexual abuse reported by jail inmates, and incarcerated parents, among other special topics.
+Jail statistics are also available on medical problems experienced by jail inmates, substance abuse and treatment, physical and sexual abuse reported by jail inmates, incarcerated parents, and the impact of the COVID-19 pandemic on jails, among other special topics.

 See Publications for BJS jail-related publications and products.